cblgh/monotome/readme.md

 ### License
 monotome's code and resources are licensed under AGPL.

-`marked.js` is MIT, and Inter UI is available under `SIL OPEN FONT LICENSE Version 1.1`.
+`marked.js` is MIT-licensed and Inter UI is available under `SIL OPEN FONT LICENSE Version 1.1`.

 Read the respctive license files for more information